 However, unlike other encryption algorithms that transform data, hashing is nearly impossible to revert.
 So if hackers get a hold of a database with hashed passwords, hash decoding is a futile task.
 Nonetheless, there are other ways for cybercriminals to find out the original password.

-Cracking the Hash
+Cracking the hash

-The biggest problem with password hashing is that if you run a specific word like 'green' through a hashing algorithm, the hashed outcome for that word will always be the same.
-So let's say cybercriminals get a hold of a database with hashed passwords.
+The biggest problem with password hashing is that if you run a specific word like “green” through a hashing algorithm, the hashed outcome for that word will always be the same.
+So let's say cybercriminals get hold of a database with hashed passwords.
 No one's stopping them from guessing millions of passwords and running them through the same algorithm to see what the hash for a specific word looks like.

-Limitations of Hash Functions
+Limitations of hash functions

 In conclusion, you can't always tell how strong the function used by your service provider is, so be sure to use strong passwords.
 You can generate a secure password with the NordPass password generator.
 Yet, as the Google and Facebook cases show, sometimes your credentials are out in the open in plain text, so be sure to never duplicate your passwords as well.
-We understand that remembering all those passwords is nearly impossible, so you can always use NordPass password manager.
+We understand that remembering all those passwords is nearly impossible, so you can always use the NordPass password manager.